 - Your research is on a topic related to or has impact on North Carolina.

 You may apply from any field of study.
+Projects in humanities, economics, and social and behavioral areas are encouraged to apply.

 If you are a previous Impact Award winner, you are not eligible to apply again with the same project.